The ugly side of traveling with kids

 Try to sleep in a different bed, large room, in sight of everyone.
 This leads to the 2 hours of “close your eyes, stop talking and go to sleep” broken record.

 Must consider them when making the itinerary

 Traveling is not longer about you, or your partner.
 You have other people to think about and they aren’t exactly verbose with their traveling desires.
-We need to think about what they would like to see, when they would like to see it throughout the day and if what I want to do with cause an epic meltdown because it isn’t “kid-centered” enough for them.
+We need to think about what they would like to see, when they would like to see it throughout the day and if what I want to do will cause an epic meltdown because it isn’t “kid-centered” enough for them.

 Throughout our 3 years of traveling, the kids have started to learn that the more they allow us to do, the more we will reward them with things that they want to do.

 I love those little buggers and nothing they do will change that.
 Also, nothing they can possibly throw at me will stop me from taking them on vacation with us.
 Check out Why I choose to travel with kids for a Family-blogger Q&A and Why traveling with little ones is the best for some positive reasons to travel with the kids.

 Plan Your Trip – Stay and see everything

 - Booking.com 1,136,997 properties worldwide.
 Including 581,306 holiday rentals in 105,263 destinations in 225 countries and territories